hwsel/LiVSec/ProtectedFaceGeneration/README.md

 # Protected Face Generation

 - Implementation of adversarial attack of the FaceID authentication in PyTorch
-- FaceID code is from this repo https://github.com/huyvnphan/FaceID
+- Face authentication code can be found under `../FaceAuthentication` folder.
 - Perturbation is bounded by L_inf norm of magnitude 16/255